KILTprotocol/docs/docs/develop/06_contribute.md

 If the Finder is part of the group that decides about the bounty award, no deposit needs to be made.
 Moreover, the beneficiary will receive the entire tip without any deductions.
 Otherwise, a small deposit, which depends on the length of the message explaining the reason for the tip, needs to be reserved.
-It will be made available after the tipping process has finished.
+The deposit will be released after the tipping process has finished.
 Additionally, the Finder also receives a minor Finder's fee of 20% which is subtracted from the final tip amount.

 Therefore, **even if you are not a contributor, you can open a tipping process for someone else and receive a smaller portion of their potential reward**.
-Of course, you can also suggest contributions to the Council, which would then tip if it is deemed worthy.
+Of course, you can also suggest potential tip candidates to the Council, which would then tip if they are deemed worthy.

 ## Bug Reports